Hermes Agent Review: The Learning Agent That Improves Itself

 Most AI agents have a kind of amnesia.
 You give one a task, it works through it, and the moment the session closes it forgets everything it figured out.
 Next time you ask, it starts from zero again.
 That's fine for a one-off, but it means the agent never actually gets better at your work.

-Hermes Agent, an open-source project from Nous Research, is built to break that habit.
+Hermes Agent, an open-source project from Nous Research (opens in a new tab), is built to break that habit.
 It keeps notes on what worked, what didn't, and which shortcuts pay off, then reaches back into those notes the next time a similar job comes up.
 The promise is an agent that improves with use instead of resetting.

 So we ran it for two weeks to see whether the learning was real or just marketing.
 It was real, and you could watch it happen.
 By the end the agent was finishing tasks quicker and tripping over the same errors far less often.
 That's the headline.
 The fine print is that this is rough, hands-on software aimed at people who are comfortable in a terminal, and a couple of the claims floating around about how it works don't match how it actually works.